jschementi/bb8/README.md

 I've always wanted a "build broken" orb for my desk, but never got around to doing it.
 When my kids asked to play with BB-8, I thought it would be just too perfect if I could just hack BB-8 to be my own custom status light, since it normally sits on my desk doing nothing.
+Once I found the [Sphero SDK](http://sdk.sphero.com/), I first felt stupid for owning this thing for 8 months and not hacking it yet.
+Shame is a powerful motivator, so here we are.

 > I didn't back the Das Keyboard 5Q because I prefer compact keyboards (without
 > a numpad), so can't wait to see if Das Keyboard makes a compact version.